 Oil companies’ losses in 2020 were staggering.
-And that was before the government focused on climate change
+And that was before the government focused on climate change.

 Royal Dutch Shell announced Thursday that it made a $4.85 billion profit, down 71 percent from the year before and less than had been expected.
 Still, the company said it would raise its dividend in the first quarter of 2021 by 4 percent from the previous quarter.

 The S&P Global Ratings agency said last week it was placing ExxonMobil, Chevron, Shell and the French company Total on a “credit watch” — which means they’re in danger of a downgrade because of the “significant challenges and uncertainties” they face.
-ExxonMobil, a descendant of the mighty Standard Oil Company, was removed from the Dow Jones Industrial Average basket of companies in August, a once unthinkable blow to its prestige.
+ExxonMobil, a descendant of the mighty Standard Oil Company, was removed from the Dow Jones industrial average basket of companies in August, a once unthinkable blow to its prestige.

 The companies are not, of course, planning on withering away any time soon.
 The price of oil has been rising this past week as U.S. stocks have been drawn down, Saudi Arabia cut its production, and optimism that the end of the pandemic is in sight has been growing.